witaliy12/reti/README.md

 	pnpm run dev:testnet
 	```

+## Documentation
+- The documentation is currently available online at https://txnlab.gitbook.io/reti-open-pooling
+- The content is synced with the docs/gitbook branch of this repo inside the ./docs directory.
+  - The changes in that branch should periodically be merged into main but the docs/gitbook branch is the source of truth for the public docs site currently hosted at: https://txnlab.gitbook.io/reti-open-pooling

 ## Additional Resources

 - **TEALScript Contracts**: Explore the smart contracts that power the protocol.
 [Read more](./contracts/README.md)